openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 How do I get the mobile app?
 ================================

 This beta version of the mobile app is only available for a few select courses.
-If you're registered for a course that's available on the mobile app, the instructor for the course will send or post a link that you can use to join the edX Android Beta Testers Google group.
-You can then install the edX mobile app.
+If you're registered for a course that's available on the mobile app, the instructor for the course will send or post a link that you can use to join the **edX Android Beta Testers** Google group.
+You can then install the edX mobile app by using either your mobile device or your computer.

 Install the edX Mobile App Using Your Mobile Device
 ************************************************************